AtharvUmap/cortex-engine/README.md

 ### Run the Eval Harness

+Quality is gated by 19 golden-query specs and 294 unit tests.
 Three evaluation layers, separate by design:

+**`pytest tests/` — unit suite.** 294 tests across retrieval, extraction, graph construction, and scoring.

-- **`pytest tests/eval/`** — golden-query regression gate.
-Ingests a small fixed synthetic corpus (`tests/eval/corpus/`) once, runs every spec in `tests/eval/golden_queries.yaml` through `generate_answer`, and asserts on `must_contain` / `must_not_contain` / `should_suppress`.
-The cross-attribution cases (`cross_attribution_*`) are exactly the failure class Ticket 23 was added to fix — running this before merging guards against that family of regressions sneaking back in.
-Requires Ollama to be running (`nomic-embed-text` and `llama3.2`); takes 3–5 minutes end to end.
+**`pytest tests/eval/` — golden-query regression gate.** Ingests a small fixed synthetic corpus (`tests/eval/corpus/`) once, runs all 19 specs from `golden_queries.yaml` through `generate_answer`, and asserts on `must_contain` / `must_not_contain` / `should_suppress`.
+The
+`cross_attribution_*` cases guard against a specific failure family: answers that pull a fact from one document and attribute it to another.
+Requires Ollama running (`nomic-embed-text` and `llama3.2`); takes 3–5 minutes end to end.

-- **`python eval/report.py`** — synthetic-corpus report runner.
-Same corpus and goldens as the pytest gate, but emits aggregate metrics (overall pass rate, latency p50/p95, per-category breakdown, failure listing) instead of pytest's binary pass/fail.
-Use this to compare quality across changes: `python eval/report.py > before.md`, change something, `python eval/report.py > after.md`, diff.
-Add `--json` for a machine-readable artifact.
+**`python eval/report.py` — quality report runner.** Same corpus and goldens as the pytest gate, but emits aggregate metrics instead of binary pass/fail: overall pass rate, p50/p95 latency, per-category breakdown, and a failure listing.
+Use it to compare across changes: `python eval/report.py > before.md`, make a change, `python eval/report.py > after.md`, diff. `--json` for a machine-readable artifact.

-- **`python eval/real_doc_cases.py`** — live probe against your real `./db`.
-No fixed corpus, no pytest harness.
-Use it after ingesting `data/` to spot-check answer quality on actual documents.
-Cases need to be edited to match the values in your own corpus.
+**`python eval/real_doc_cases.py` — live probe.** Runs against your actual `./db` rather than the synthetic corpus.
+Use it after ingesting `data/` to spot-check answers on real documents.
+Cases need editing to match your corpus.

+I built this because I couldn't tell whether a retrieval change was an improvement by reading a few outputs.
+Both quality and latency regressions now block a merge.

 ## Configuration